Surgical Services Programs

 core classes beginning the following January.
 Graduation is in December.

-The Certified Surgical Technologists (CST) students who wishes to attain an Associate's Degree can apply for college credit through the articulation agreement based on verification of a successful and current certification (CST), and completion of the external credit packet.
+- The Certified Surgical Technologists (CST) students who wishes to attain an Associate's Degree in Surgical Services can apply for college credit through the articulation agreement based on verification of a successful and current certification (CST), and completion of the external credit packet.
 A minimum of 16 college credits, or 25% of the college credits required, must be taken at Gulf Coast State College.
-CST to Associate's Degree Information/Application Packet

 - Association of Surgical Technologists (AST) at http://www.ast.org